publisha/publisha.github.io/pages/htmlcssthebasics.md

 layout: page
 title: The basics of HTML and CSS
 published: true
-categories: [HTML and CSS, “Multi-Platform Publishing”]
+categories: [“HTML and CSS”, “Multi-Platform Publishing”]
 tags: [HTML and CSS]
 order:3
 blurb: This is a very simple explanation of HTML with some examples.